-SVE inherits the following behaviors from FEAT FP16:
+SVE inherits the following behaviors from FEAT\FP16:

-- The half-precision instructions are subject to the same floating-point exception traps and enables as apply to the equivalent SVE single-precision or double-precision instructions. - FPCR.FZ has no effect on the half-precision instructions. - FPCR.FZ16 enables Flush-to-zero mode for all of the half-precision instructions, but not for conversions between half-precision and single or double-precision. - A half-precision value that is flushed to zero as a result of FPCR.FZ16 will not generate an Input Denormal exception that sets FPSR.IDC to 1.
+- The half-precision instructions are subject to the same floating-point exception traps and enables as apply to the equivalent SVE single-precision or double-precision instructions. - FPCR.FZ has no effect on the half-precision instructions. - FPCR.FZ16 enables flushing to zero of denormalized inputs for all half-precision instructions, but not for conversions between half-precision and single or double-precision. - A half-precision value that is flushed to zero as a result of FPCR.FZ16 will not generate an Input Denormal exception that sets FPSR.IDC to 1.

-SVE half-precision floating-point instructions support only IEEE 754-2008 half-precision format and ignore the value of the FPCR.
-AHP bit, behaving as if it has an Effective value of 0.
+SVE half-precision floating-point instructions support only IEEE 754-2008 half-precision format and ignore the value of the FPCR.AHP bit, behaving as if it has an Effective value of 0.